palewire/first-visual-story/readthedocs/index.rst

     =====================

 Make sure to save it.
 Then officially add the file to your repository for tracking with Git's ``add`` command.
-Note that usually you can use the ``tab`` key to autocomplete a filename.

 .. code-block:: bash